 According to studies, long-term intake of black tea may help lower fasting blood glucose levels.
 As a result, it may help reduce the rates of type-2 diabetes.
 However, there is a need for more research.
 In addition, polyphenols like flavonoids are in abundance in black tea.
 These flavonoids help lower the glycemic index.

-Another study on older adults shows that people drinking black tea for a prolonged period have 70% low chances of experiencing a spike in blood sugar levels.
+It has been observed in studies that people who drink black tea for a prolonged period have a 70% low chance of experiencing a spike in blood sugar levels.
 It means there is a lesser risk of developing type-2 diabetes.
 Another study suggests that women drinking more than or equal to 4 cups of tea per day have a 30% reduced chance of getting type 2 diabetes than other women.